 Connecting cables in haste can be troublesome.
-If the internet isn’t active, check the cabling and fix them till each port makes a clicking sound.
+If the internet isn’t active, check the cabling and fix it till each port makes a clicking sound.

 Your modem might start acting up if you place it in a region with low air circulation.
-A heated-up device can throttle speeds and, therefore, must be fixed immediately.
+A heated-up device can throttle speeds and must be fixed immediately.

 A modem can only connect to so many devices.
 You should first check the speed and throughput capabilities of the device before connecting cables and devices to it.

 Yes, old and dated Arris modems exist.
 And then might bluntly stop connecting to the internet, courtesy of the outdated configuration and firmware.
-To fix it, you might end up flashing the same with third-party firmware options.
+To fix it, you might flash the same with third-party firmware options.